Emergency Vet, Vermont South

 1. Arrival and initial check

-We bring you into a consult room and perform a brief triage.
-If your pet appears unstable (for example, difficulty breathing, extreme pain, or collapse) we focus on that first.
+f your pet appears unstable (for example, difficulty breathing, extreme pain, or collapse) we focus on that first.

 2. History and discussion

-I’ll ask specific questions about what you’ve noticed: about symptoms, appetite changes, mobility changes, any recent diet changes, toxin exposure, or previous medical history.
+We'll ask specific questions about what you’ve noticed: about symptoms, appetite changes, mobility changes, any recent diet changes, toxin exposure, or previous medical history.

 3. Physical examination